Homer Smoot: Professional career

 1906 saw Smoot's career take a rapid turn for the worse.
 He started the season with the Cardinals, hitting only .248 with them.
 That prompted a midseason trade with the Reds, who sent Shad Barry in return for Smoot.
 Although his average rose while with the Reds-he hit .259 with them-that could not save his season or his career.
 After hitting only .252 combined that season, his major league career was over.
 He played his final major league game on October 7.
 After the 1906 season, his contract was sold to the Toledo Mud Hens of the American Association.

 Multiple explanations have been posed to explain the quick decline in production and from Smoot, and the quick end to his career.
 One claim is his eyesight became poor, although his obituary says his eyesight remained "undimmed".
 His obituary says he was slowed by muscular rheumatism.
 Luck may have also played a factor, and Smoot was just unlucky and didn't get the chance to play in the majors again.

 Smoot played three years with Toledo, hitting .312 in 1907, .301 in 1908 and .270 in 1909.
 He played with the Louisville Colonels and Kansas City Blues-both in the American Association-in 1910, hitting .236 combined.

 He started 1911 with the Blues, hitting .379 with them before his contract was sold to the Wilkes-Barre Barons of the New York State League.
 He won his only pro pennant in 1911.

 He was an assistant manager and weekend player in 1912 for Wilkes-Barre, but the rheumatism got so bad he had to finish his playing days.

+Smoot is the only player ever to have at least 500 at-bats in a season while playing in as many as five seasons.
+A .953 fielder, he hit .290 with 15 home runs and 269 RBI in his career.
+With 601 singles, 102 doubles, 45 triples, and 15 home runs for a career, he retired with exactly 1,000 total bases.

+Post-playing career

 After his playing days, he became head coach at Washington College for a year.
 He spent ten years as a chicken farmer and operating a feed business before getting the chance to be involved in professional sports again.
 In 1925, he was manager of the Salisbury Indians of the Eastern Shore Baseball League.
 After only one year there, he returned to his feed business.

 His son, Roger Smoot, signed a professional contract with the Cardinals in 1927.
 He died at age 50 in Salisbury, Maryland from spinal meningitis.
 He was inducted into Washington College's Athletic Hall of Fame in 1992.

-Smoot is the only player ever to have at least 500 at-bats in a season while playing in as many as five seasons.
-A .953 fielder, he hit .290 with 15 home runs and 269 RBI in his career.

 He is buried in Galestown Cemetery in Galestown, Maryland.